 Conclusion

 The modeling system developed based on physical processes and human activity data and demographical data in the current study, can be easily adapted to simulated risks and exposure to particulate matter(PM) which is also believed to be a major pollutant in the air in similar environments or small scaled units such as cities or certain census.
-Furthermore, sensitivity analyses of the modeling system provides helpful information for planning measurements related to investigation of health risks associated with occupational exposures to pollens or other kinds or particulate particles in the environments.
+Furthermore, sensitivity analyses of the modeling system provides helpful information for planning measurements related to investigation of health risks associated with exposures to pollens or other kinds or particulate particles in the environments.

 Figure